Trekking in Nepal in January

 Trekking in Nepal in January offers you with spectacular mountain views.
-Mostly, January is popular for lower altitude treks such as Ghorepani Poonhill, Mardi Himal, Everest Panorama etc. But, this does not mean trekking to higher elevation is impossible during January.
-High altitude treks such as Everest Base Camp trek and Annapurna Circuit trek are also doable in January.
+Mostly, January is popular for lower altitude treks such as Ghorepani Poonhill, Mardi Himal, Everest Panorama etc. But, this does not mean trekking to higher elevations is impossible during January.
+High-altitude treks such as Everest Base Camp trek and Annapurna Circuit trek are also doable in January.
 January offers the best view in the higher elevation areas.
-The overall surrounding areas enfold beautifully in the layers of snow.
+The overall surrounding areas unfold beautifully in the layers of snow.

 January is the coldest month and falls in the middle of winter in Nepal.
 So, most people fear trekking in January because of the harsh weather, heavy snowfall and various other conditions that may arise while trekking.
 Sadly, trekkers do not know that January is one of the best months to go trekking in Nepal.
 It is the best time to explore the Himalayas of Nepal as you will find very few trekkers along the trail.

 Trekking in Nepal in January can also be an ideal package for the ones who admire solo trekking.
 Many trekkers choose autumn and spring as their ideal choice.
 It is because the climatic condition during these seasons is very favorable, unlike winter.
 Overall, trekking trails are the least busy during winter which will help you to enjoy a solo trek.